 - Visible: Affects the report types you can access and view.
 You will only see the report types that you have permissions to access on the Standard Reports page.
 For example, if your security group doesn’t have ‘visible’ permissions for Policy, you won’t see any policy or policy-related report types on the Standard Reports page.

-- SSN, Medicare ID, MBI, DOB: Affects your ability to include SSN, Medicare ID, MBI, and DOB in certain reports.
-For example, if your security group has SSN, Medicare ID, and MBI permissions, you can select an ‘Include SSN, Medicare ID, and MBI’ box to add that data to your report.
+- SSN, MBI, DOB: Affects your ability to include SSN, MBI, and DOB in certain reports.
+For example, if your security group has SSN and MBI permissions, you can select an ‘Include SSN and MBI’ box to add that data to your report.
 If your security group has DOB permissions, you can view the full DOB.
 Without permissions, the DOB will be masked.

 Do I need to fill out every field?